Homemade Yeast Donuts recipe and complete guide for how to make perfect donuts in your own kitchen. You’ll love eating them fresh – try today!

 Donut Glaze:

-- Mix powdered sugar, milk and vanilla extract until smooth.
+- Mix powdered sugar, milk, and vanilla extract until smooth.

 To Finish:

-- Dip the top of the donuts in upside down, turn them over with a fork to coat both sides then lift with the fork in the center of the donut and let excess amounts drip off.
+- Dip the top of the donuts in glaze upside down, turn them over with a fork to coat both sides then lift with the fork in the center of the donut and let excess amounts drip off.

 - Let harden on a cooling rack on your baking sheet for 20 minutes before serving.